zachahn/disqualified/README.md

 Disqualified resorts to polling the database.
 This might _disqualify_ it as an option for you, but it works well enough for my workload.

 Disqualified only works with Rails.
-It does not work with ActiveJob.
+You can use it with ActiveJob or by itself.

 ## Usage